thenativeweb/eventsourcingdb-client-dotnet/README.md

 #### Configuring the Container Instance

-By default, `Container` uses the `latest` tag of the official EventSourcingDB Docker image.
+By default, `Container` uses the `preview` tag of the official EventSourcingDB Docker image.
 To change that, call the `WithImageTag` method:

 ```csharp
 var container = new Container()